Pay for The Second-Best Service: A Game-Theoretic Approach Against Dishonest LLM Providers: The Model

 \begin{rem} For simplicity, we ignore the price and cost associated with processing the input prompt.
 As the prompt is user-provided, its length cannot be misreported, and any strategic cost control for processing it can be modeled similarly to the cost control for generating the output. \end{rem}

 \paragraph{Provider's Strategy Space and Truthful Behavior.} A dishonest provider can deviate from the \textit{truthful} behavior to increase its utility.
 We consider two main types of strategies:

 \begin{enumerate} \item Cost control: For query $t$, the provider $d_t$ can secretly set $c_t\in[0, p_{d_t}]$ to a value other than the truthful one.
-For example, the provider could choose a cheaper, lower-quality model or sub-model to generate the response, or resort to quantization \citep{gong2024surveylowbitlargelanguage}.

-\item Token sequence reporting: For query $t$, the provider $d_t$ can report a token sequence $\tau'_t$ that is longer than the actual generated sequence $\tau_t$ to inflate its payment.
+For example, the provider could choose a cheaper, lower-quality model or sub-model to generate the response, or resort to quantization \citep{gong2024surveylowbitlargelanguage}. \item Token sequence reporting: For query $t$, the provider $d_t$ can report a token sequence $\tau'_t$ that is longer than the actual generated sequence $\tau_t$ to inflate its payment.
 This can be done by adding inconsequential reasoning tokens, or by using techniques like watermarking \citep{zhao2024sokwatermarkingaigeneratedcontent} to add tokens that are difficult for humans to discern.
 We assume such misreporting has negligible cost.\footnote{Note that how such inflation is realized is out of scope for this work.} \end{enumerate}

-We assume that, once the user commits to a certain mechanism (made public to everyone), the provider determines its strategy, which remains fixed throughout the execution of the mechanism, regardless of the strategies adopted by other providers.
-We further assume that, given a history context and a current query, the strategy would choose an action in a deterministic manner.

 In reality, the strategy space is discrete and finite (e.g., the provider can only choose from a limited number of models).
-In our theory, for mathematical convenience, \textbf{we assume a continuous strategy space}, where $c_t$ and the reported length $|\tau'_t|$ are both real numbers.
+In our theory, for mathematical convenience, \textbf{we assume a continuous strategy space}\footnote{In the discrete setting, our mechanism would introduce an additional approximation error of a single token cost (around $10^{-6}$ USD in practice) per query.
+It leads to a cumulative error of $O(T)$ over $T$ queries.
+Since the error per query is negligible, we adopt the continuous version in our model.}, where $c_t$ and the reported length $|\tau'_t|$ are both real numbers.

 Next, we define the truthful behavior for provider $d_t$ as follows: \begin{enumerate} \item Truthful cost: The provider incurs a cost $c_t = p_{d_t}$. \item Truthful reporting: The provider reports the exact generated token sequence, i.e., $\tau_t' = \tau_t$. \end{enumerate}